5ony/OBSWebSocketAHK/README.md

 ## 🔀 Change log

+### v2.0.5

+- added `SetRecordDirectory()` and `GetSourceFilterKindList()`
+- added example about enabling filters
+- updated `TriggerHotkeyByName()` with contextName
+- updated event codes
+- possibility to use UUIDs instead of "names" if required i.e. sceneName vs sceneUuid.
+If a parameter value, which is a "name" looks like a UUID, it will be used as a UUID.
+Affected names: sceneName, sourceName, inputName, destinationSceneName, transitionName, currentProgramSceneName, currentPreviewSceneName, currentSceneTransitionName.

 ### v2.0.4

-- added SetSilentMode() to enable/disable tray tips.
+- added `SetSilentMode()` to enable/disable tray tips.
 - modified event functions: "Event" is not required in the name of the function.
 I.e. instead of `InputMuteStateChangedEvent()` you can use `InputMuteStateChanged()`.
 At the moment it is backward compatible, but functions with "Event" will be deprecated.
 If `InputMuteStateChangedEvent()` and `InputMuteStateChanged()` exist in the same script, the former (with Event) will be ignored and latter (without Event) will be executed.

 ### v2.0.3